mdjasper/hapi-swagger-to-raml/README.md

     npm i hapi-swagger-to-raml --save

-The funtion accepts two parameters, the path to the swagger.json which is output by the documentation, and a folder path that the `api.raml` file will be output to on server start
+The funtion accepts two parameters:

+1. the path to the swagger.json which is output by the documentation
+2. a folder path that the `api.raml` file will be output to on server start

     let generateRaml = require('hapi-swagger-to-raml');
     generateRaml(server.info.uri + '/path-to-swagger-json', './export');